kul-optec/alpaqa/doxygen/pages/Problem-formulations.md

 Lagrangian of the problem.
 To use these solvers, some of the following functions are required, they should be added as member functions to your problem struct.
   - @ref alpaqa::TypeErasedProblem::eval_jac_g "eval_jac_g"
-  - @ref alpaqa::TypeErasedProblem::get_jac_g_num_nonzeros "get_jac_g_num_nonzeros"
+  - @ref alpaqa::TypeErasedProblem::get_jac_g_sparsity "get_jac_g_sparsity"
   - @ref alpaqa::TypeErasedProblem::eval_grad_gi "eval_grad_gi"
   - @ref alpaqa::TypeErasedProblem::eval_hess_L_prod "eval_hess_L_prod"
   - @ref alpaqa::TypeErasedProblem::eval_hess_L "eval_hess_L"
-  - @ref alpaqa::TypeErasedProblem::get_hess_L_num_nonzeros "get_hess_L_num_nonzeros"
+  - @ref alpaqa::TypeErasedProblem::get_hess_L_sparsity "get_hess_L_sparsity"
   - @ref alpaqa::TypeErasedProblem::eval_hess_ψ_prod "eval_hess_ψ_prod"
   - @ref alpaqa::TypeErasedProblem::eval_hess_ψ "eval_hess_ψ"
-  - @ref alpaqa::TypeErasedProblem::get_hess_ψ_num_nonzeros "get_hess_ψ_num_nonzeros"
+  - @ref alpaqa::TypeErasedProblem::get_hess_ψ_sparsity "get_hess_ψ_sparsity"

-Sparse matrices are stored in [compressed column storage](https://www.eigen.tuxfamily.org/dox/group__TutorialSparse.html#TutorialSparseIntro)
+Matrices can be stored in a dense format, in [compressed sparse column storage](https://www.eigen.tuxfamily.org/dox/group__TutorialSparse.html#TutorialSparseIntro)
+(CCS) format, or in sparse coordinate list format (COO).
+Solvers convert the input to a format that they support, so some performance could be gained by choosing the appropriate storage type, because conversions may involve sorting indices and permuting the nonzero values.
+See @ref alpaqa::sparsity for details.
-(CCS) format.
-For symmetric Hessian matrices, only the upper triangle is stored.
+For sparse symmetric Hessian matrices, only the upper-triangular part is stored.
-Upon initialization, the number of nonzeros is queried by the solver using the `get_xyz_num_nonzeros()` function, and storage is allocated for the arrays of column/row indices and for the nonzero values.
-Then the `eval_xyz()` function is called once with an empty `values` argument (`values.size() == 0`), indicating that the column/row indices representing the sparsity should be initialized.
-Subsequent calls to `eval_xyz()` then pass a non-empty `values` argument, in addition to the initialized column/row indices, and the user should then overwrite the nonzero values of the matrix.

-If the matrix is dense, `get_xyz_num_nonzeros()` should return `-1`, the column/row indices are not used, and the `values` argument to `eval_xyz()` provides storage for a dense column-major matrix.

-@note   Currently, symmetric dense matrices should store the full matrix, not just the upper triangular part.
-This is different from the sparse case, and we might want to change this in the future.
+Dense matrices are always stored in full, even if they are symmetric.
+The matrix evaluation functions only overwrite the nonzero values, vectorized by column.

 Some solvers do not require the full Hessian matrices, but use Hessian-vector products only, for example when using Newton-CG.
 These products can often be